reedtaylor/desire/INSTALLATION.md

 ~/desire/build/apps/desire -v=4 -logtostderr
 ```

 5\.
-Switch on the DE and note that Desire reflects a few messages coming from the machine
+Switch on the DE and note that DESIRE reflects a few messages coming from the machine

 6\.
-If it hasn't happened already, re-connect your stock tablet to the DE BLE adaptor.
+If it hasn't automatically happened already, re-connect your stock tablet to the DE BLE adaptor.
 This may involve going into the Settings --> Machine tab on the decent app, tapping "Search" and then tapping the shown Bluetooth ID of the machine.
-For more details, see [this page] on how to pair from scratch.
-(Remember, as far as the tablet / app are concerned, they are still talking to the same machine since it's the self-same Bluetooth adaptor.)
+For more details, see [this page](https://3.basecamp.com/3671212/buckets/7351439/documents/2015673573) on how to pair from scratch.
+(Remember, as far as the tablet / app are concerned, they are still talking to the same machine since it's the self-same Bluetooth adaptor.
+So we are not expecting to have to do some kind of deep bluetooth reset at this moment.)

 7\.
 You should shortly start seeing a lot of messages in your terminal window indicating that DESIRE is passing messages.
 Similar to the following:
 ```